-- A) For the duration of this contract, the City agrees to provide dental and vision Insurance coverage that is equal on the whole to that presently in effect.
-Parties agree that benefit changes during the term of this agreement that are mandated by the Affordable Care Act (ACA) are not subject to bargaining. - B) For the duration of this contract, the City agrees to provide medical insurance for employees and their dependents that is equal on the whole to the Lifewise current plan offered by CIS, a high deductible health plan with a \$2,500/\$4,000 (single/family) deductible, with a HSA plan.
-The City shall pay 100% of the deductible for this plan by placing the maximum into an HSA or HRA, whichever the employee is eligible for based on IRS and ACA regulations and an amount equal to the remainder of the deductible into a VEBA, account or similar plan for the employee's use for any outstanding medical charges.
-(For example: 80% of the deductible in the employee's individual HSA and the remaining 20% of the deductible into a VEBA).
-The City will make the maximum contribution pay 1/12th of the deductible into the employees HSA and/or VEBA or HRA as part of the monthly payroll process. by the 4th of January of each calendar year for employees who have completed their probation.
+A) For the duration of this contract, the City agrees to provide dental and vision Insurance coverage that is equal on the whole to that presently in effect.
+Parties agree that benefit changes during the term of this agreement that are mandated by the Affordable Care Act (ACA) are not subject to bargaining.

+B) For the duration of this contract, the City agrees to provide medical insurance for employees and their dependents that is equal on the whole to the Blue Cross Blue Shield High Deductible Health Plan (HDHP) offered by CIS, a plan with a \$2,500/\$4,000 (single/family) deductible, with a HSA plan.
+The City shall pay 100% of the deductible for this plan into an HSA or HRA, whichever the employee is eligible for based on IRS and ACA regulations.
+The City will make the maximum contribution pay into the employees HSA or HRA as part of the monthly payroll process by the 4th of January of each calendar year for employees who have completed their probation.